vigneshavm/Interview-questions/NextJS.md

   * SEO **is important**
   * Content is **dynamic** and changes often
   * Data needs to be fresh **on every request**

+- `getServerSideProps()`
+- If a page requires fresh data on every request, we use `getServerSideProps()`.
+- This function runs **on the server at request time**, and the result is sent to the browser.

+This ensures the content is always up to date — perfect for dashboards, authenticated content, or real-time updates.

 ✅ *Example*: News website homepage, logged-in user profile, live sports scores.